jcass77/django-apscheduler/README.md

 - Register any APScheduler jobs as you would normally.
 Note that if you haven't set `DjangoJobStore` as the `'default'` job store, then you will need to include `jobstore='djangojobstore'` in your `scheduler.add_job` calls.

-* **Don't forget to give each job a unique id using the `id` parameter.
-For example:**
+- The `id` assigned to each job **must be unique**.
+For example:
 ```python
 @scheduler.scheduled_job("interval", seconds=60, id="job")
 def job():
     pass
 ```

-or use the custom `register_job` decorator for job registration.
-This will assign a unique id automatically:
+- You can also use the custom `@register_job` decorator for job registration.
+This will assign a unique `id` based on the Python module and function name automatically:
 ```python
 from django_apscheduler.jobstores import register_job